TriRealm/Valknut/Terms of Service.md

 ---
 ## 6. Compliance

-Terms of Service is subject to update as needs arise for any future implementation of new features.
+These Terms of Service may be updated periodically to reflect new features, policy changes, or compliance requirements.

 Valknut adheres to the [Discord Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service) and [Discord Guidelines](https://discord.com/guidelines).